scanner-research/caption-index/README.md

 ## Install

-First, install Rust and configure Rust nightly in the caption-index code directory (tested with version 1.32.0).
+First, install Rust.
+Configure Rust nightly in the caption-index code directory (tested with version 1.39.0).
+On Linux, this can be set with `rustup override set nightly-2019-09-01` in the cloned repository directory.

-Run `python3 setup.py install --user`
+Run `python3 setup.py install --user`.

 ## Usage